Last year we made a Christmas card heavily influenced by our fields of expertise and what we deliver.

 This variant is the one in all the pictures in this post.

 The PCBWay variant: ~10 k units was produced without our logo and have been delivered to customers of PCBWay.
-As far as we know, the card is partially assembled and the MCU is not programmed.

 This post will serve as an “AS-IS” instruction for those that want to make their “PCBWay variant” operational.